-After spending a good two years in the dark room developing western blots that showed me nothing but the molecular weight marker or the biotinylated protein bands from bacteria, the first time I saw a faint band of my protein was undoubtedly a day of extreme euphoria.
-I learnt that there is no single sure way of expressing a protein.
-Proteins, like people are unique.
-The individual properties of a protein, i.e. its three dimensional structure, the number of disulfide bonds, the presence or absence of hydrophobic regions or transmembrane domains, post-translational modifications like N or O- glycosylations, are all factors that make a difference and play a defining role in the ease or difficulty in protein expression.
+After spending a good two years in the darkroom developing western blots that showed me nothing but the molecular weight marker or the biotinylated protein bands from bacteria, the first time I saw a faint band of my protein was undoubtedly a day of extreme euphoria.
+I learned that there is no single sure way of expressing a protein.
+Proteins, like people, are unique.
+The individual properties of a protein, i.e. its three-dimensional structure, the number of disulfide bonds, the presence or absence of hydrophobic regions or transmembrane domains, and post-translational modifications like N or O- glycosylations, are all factors that make a difference and play a defining role in the ease or difficulty in protein expression.
 To express proteins in similar systems is definitely easier.
 However, the challenge arises when you have to switch to systems that are not essentially the same, which is when you need additional tools for expression.
-I want to share with you some of the tools that I learnt, which helped me express tough proteins:
+I want to share with you some of the tools that I learned, which helped me express tough proteins:

 To understand this, we must first understand what codon optimization means.
-Simply put, it means to introduce the right kind of codons to our construct so that they can be read with ease by the tRNAs in the host bacteria (if this is where you are expressing your protein) and translated into amino acids without difficulty.
-Therefore, it is a method of increasing the translational efficiency of the protein by interchanging codon sequences on the target gene to make it compatible for reading by the tRNAs in the host strain.
+Simply put, it means introducing the right kind of codons to our construct so that they can be read with ease by the tRNAs in the host bacteria (if this is where you are expressing your protein) and translated into amino acids without difficulty.
+Therefore, it is a method of increasing the translational efficiency of the protein by interchanging codon sequences on the target gene to make it compatible with a reading by the tRNAs in the host strain.

 When we want to express a gene in order to produce a protein, it is essential we remember that we need to purify the protein unless we intend to work with the crude extract, i.e. whole cell extract.
 In order to purify the protein, we must attach certain tags to it so we can use methods such as affinity purification to isolate and purify it.